NEWS ABOUT PLANTAR FASCIITIS

 It was not a conclusive study, with a small number of subjects, and more of a pilot study for more to come, but both PRP and cortisone showed significant improvement in plantar fasciitis outcomes after 32 weeks, based on standard patient questionnaires.

 Both involved a single injection.
 Cortisone is well-known for the hazards of getting multiple injections in the same tissue, but does PRP have a similar hazard?

 “That’s a great question, and we don’t know the answer,” says lead study author Dr. John Wilson, a faculty member in the University of Wisconsin School of Medicine and Public Health, and a team physician for the University of Wisconsin Athletic Department.
 “The few studies done on PRP did not seem to show any worsening (of the integrity of the plantar fascia tissue).
 We think it’s pretty safe, but we don’t know the whole story yet.”

 PRP has well-document healing effects, and studies have shown promise, but they are studies too small to be definitive.
 In one study of nine plantar fasciitis patients, for example, PRP results showed “complete resolution” in seven of them after one year.
-Everybody seems to be awaiting results of a large-scale study now going on in the Netherlands, and word has it that study will be reporting later this year.

 The University of Wisconsin group now has another study underway based not on the subjective basis of patient questionnaires but ultrasound imaging of the plantar fascia tissue over time.
 This should determine whether single cortisone and PRP injections show improvement in the actual collagen tissues of the plantar fascia – ligament thickness, blood flow and extent to which the tissue is organized or disorganized.